Locate the right Chinchilla for your family. Visit us in Santa Cruz, California, to pick out your new pet today.

 Chinchilla Vet Costs

-When evaluating chinchilla cost, remember that you will need to transport your chinchilla to the vet when necessary.
+When considering chinchilla cost, remember that you will need to transport your chinchilla to the vet when necessary.
 These are relatively inexpensive visits at about $40.
 Chins can be neutered, but this procedure can be risky as the animals can have a fatal reaction to the anesthetic.
 Chinchillas can live 15 to 20 years or more, as pets, if they are well taken care of.
 To prevent problems with their teeth, provide your chin with proper chew toys, such as kiln dried pine shelving or hides, apple wood sticks, and pumice chews such as Lava Ledges.
 Keep plastic out of their cage as this is not safe to chew.
 Don't cut branches off of your backyard trees for chews, they may be sprayed with pesticide and they might not not be the kind of wood that they can safely eat.
 Stressed or bored chinchillas can develop a host of serious health problems.
 To find a qualified veterinary doctor, refer to one of the several internet chinchilla clubs as they have lists of veterinarians around the country who know how properly to care for chinchillas.
 You will need to find a vet who specializes in exotics.

 Should I Get A Chinchilla?